ZJU-PLP/grasp_project/README.md

 <a name="1.0"></a>
 ### 1.0 Description

 Repository created to store my research about robot grasping.
 This repository is kept for backup only.
-It is not intended to be fully organized (in future versions, for sure)
+It is not intended to be fully organized (in future versions, for sure).

+This project is under development.

 The method used here is based on [GGCNN](https://github.com/dougsm/ggcnn_kinova_grasping) created by Doug Morrison.